12 Of The Most Common Food Intolerances

 11. Sugar

 Sugar is the favorite food of more pathogenic gut bacteria that can cause many gastrointestinal problems.
-This means that when you eat sugar, you are feeding the bad gut bacteria so they can crowd out the good bacteria that actually support your gut and overall health.
+This means that when you eat sugar, you are feeding the bad gut bacteria so that they may crowd out the good bacteria that actually support your gut and overall health.

 An imbalance of bacteria in your gut can also lead to negative effects on your body’s metabolism and immune responses.
 (11) Overgrowth of bad (sugar-loving) bacteria can also cause inflammation, eventually leading to an autoimmune-inflammatory response.